The further estimations of the Q-balls with one-loop motivated effective potential

 The stable Q-balls expand with decreasing temperature.
 With the imposing condition $\frac{\partial E}{\partial\alpha}|_{\alpha=\alpha_{cT}}=0$, the result is listed as,

 and the minimum energy density of large Friedberg-Lee-Sirlin typed Q-ball at finite temperature is,

 It should be pointed out that the energy density has something to do with the charge $Q$ and temperature.
 For the huge balls with large amount of charge $Q$, their energy densities will not be infinite, but to be smaller.
 It is even more possible for the huge Q-balls to become the dark matter.
 According to the Eq.
-(45) and Eq.
-(46), the smaller parameter $\alpha_{cT}$ also leads the minimum energy density to be smaller.
-The expansion of the universe impels more of these kinds of models to stand for the dark matter because the decreasing temperature diminishes the parameter $\alpha_{cT}$.
+(44) and Eq.
+(45), the smaller parameter $\alpha_{cT}$ also leads the minimum energy density to be smaller.
+The Figure 5 indicates that the Q-ball energy will become smaller when the temperature drops.
+The expansion of the universe impels more of these kinds of models to stand for the dark matter because the decreasing temperature diminishes the parameter $\alpha_{cT}$ to make the energy densities to be sufficiently low.

 Following the same procedure of Ref.
-[51] with the help of ansatzs (24) and (25), we have the critical radius of small Friedberg-Lee-Sirlin typed Q-ball under the one-loop motivated effective potential as follows,
+[51] with the help of ansatzs (23) and (24) [51, 52], we have the critical radius of small Friedberg-Lee-Sirlin typed Q-ball under the one-loop motivated effective potential as follows,

 where

 Further the minimum energy per unit charge of this kind of Q-balls with small size is,

 where